atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 ### 3. Where is the baggage allowance mentioned?

 #### 3.1.
-Free checked-in baggage
+Free checked-in or cabin baggage

-The free checked-in baggage allowance for each fare is available within both `search` and the `verify` response.
+The free checked-in or cabin baggage allowance for each fare is available within both `search` and the `verify` response.

 {% tabs %}
 {% tab title="Schema" %}